eclipse-openj9/openj9-docs/docs/attachapi.md

 Here are some problems that you might encounter:

 - On Unix systems, the file permissions are incorrectly set, causing access issues.
 Resolve these issues by reading and complying with [Securing the Attach API](#securing-the-attach-api).
 Also check that the Attach API is not disabled.
 - The common directory is deleted, the contents of the common directory are deleted, or permissions of the common directory or subdirectories are changed.
 As a result, the source VM might not be able list target VMs or attach to them.
 Deletion of the common directory can also cause semaphore leaks.
-The extra, unused shared semaphores have keys beginning `0xal`; you can delete these semaphores if no Java processes are running.
 - The system temporary directory is full or inaccessible and the Attach API cannot initialize.
 Try specifying a different directory in which to create the common subdirectory by using the `-Dcom.ibm.tools.attach.directory` system property.
 - A short delay between the start of the target VM and the initialization of the Attach API process can cause an `AttachNotSupportedException: No provider for virtual machine id` issue when the `VirtualMachine.attach(String id)` method is called.
 - The target process is overloaded, suspended, or no longer running, or the port that is used to connect to the target is subject to a wait time (use the `netstat -a` command to check for ports in the `TIME_WAIT` state).
 These situations can cause an `AttachNotSupportedException` when the `attach` method is called.